Crafting catalog copy that sells: 7 tips for irresistible catalogs

 Imagine browsing through a catalog and noticing that the text is full of slang you don’t understand.
 I know that I mentioned that you should write for your audience, but chances are that even if the catalog is aimed at teens, they won’t consider slang as something cool.
-It is better to use a paraphrasing tool that will help you rewrite content that is better than the original and can stick to the common language, as what is popular online today may be obsolete tomorrow.
+It is better to use a paraphrasing tool to rewrite catalogue content that can stick to the common language, as what is popular online today may be obsolete tomorrow.

 Grammar is also essential.
-I don’t know about you, but if I see a catalog full of grammatical errors, it makes me think that they do not care too much.
+I don’t know about you, but if I see a catalog that is full of grammatical errors, it makes me think that they don’t care too much.
 They don’t care about their company, their products, or even their customers.
 Sure, small businesses might not afford to hire someone to verify and edit their texts.
 Still, nowadays, there are many websites and applications one can use for such a task.

 There is Grammarly, an online writing assistant.
 It has both a freemium and a premium version, and you can even use it as a Chrome and Firefox add-on.
 There is also Hemingway Editor, which is very similar to Grammarly regarding of what it can do.
 The payment option differs, as you pay for it once, not monthly.
 So make sure that the text is correctly verified before putting it out.
 In the case of digital catalogs, you can simply edit them at any time without any additional costs.
 Unfortunately, printed catalogs don’t offer this possibility – therefore, it’s imperative that you check and double-check everything before sending your catalog to print.
 Here are some tips to reduce your printing costs, though, if you want to go this way.

 5. Use the active voice

 This advice might seem pedantic, but people respond better to text written in the active voice.
-The active voice is more direct and clear, while the passive voice slows everything down.
+The active voice is more direct and precise, while the passive voice slows everything down.